hyundai-robotics/doc-hi6-ntp-client/book.md

  </tbody>
 </table>

-# 3.2 Execution result
+# 3.2 Execute now

-Perform a 'Periodic Update' or touch the 'Execute now' button to execute NTP time synchronization.
+Touch the 'Execute now' button to perform NTP time synchronization.

 If you use a port number other than 123 as the NTP port number, a message box as shown below will appear.
-Touch 'Enter' to execute NTP time synchronization to that port, otherwise touch 'Cancel'.
+Touch 'Enter' to perform NTP time synchronization to that port, otherwise touch 'Cancel'.

 <p align="center">
  <img src="../_assets/ntp-change-port-no.png"></img>